 Beginner’s guide to trading

-First, a definition: stock trading is the buying and selling of a specific company’s shares, according to the constant daily shifts of price changes in the market, with the goal of making a profit.
+First, a definition: stock trading is the buying and selling of a specific company’s shares, according to the constant daily shifts of price changes in the market, with the goal to making a profit.

-But it’s easier said than done – because a business’s profitability can change on a whim, and so that dynamism of stock price movement, can be wonderful on the rise but devastating on the fall.
+But it’s easier said than done – because a business’s profitability can change on a whim, and so that dynamism of stock price movement, can be wonderful on the rise, but devastating on the fall.
 It’s best, then, to get a good feel for the market and its potential behaviours, before rushing into a live trading situation.